 Other HSSR research efforts on different aspects of COVID-19 are being led by Prof Nicholas Graves, Prof David Matchar, Prof Ecosse Lamoureux, Prof Eric Andrew Finkelstein, Prof Tazeen Jafar, Associate Prof Angelique Chan, Asst Prof Chetna Malhotra, Asst Prof Irene Teo, Asst Prof John Ansah, Asst Prof Liu Nam, Asst Prof Rahul Malhotra, Asst Prof Sean Lam, Asst Prof Semra Ozdemir, Asst Prof Sharon Cohan Sung and Asst Prof Sungwon Yoon.
+Read more on HSSR's research in this special report

 On the policy front, Prof John CW Lim, Director of our Centre for Regulatory Excellence (CoRE), is working with his colleagues in CoRE and the SingHealth Duke-NUS Global Health Institute (SDGHI), led by Founding Director Prof Michael Merson, to provide advice, share knowledge, and facilitate collaborative discussions among international and national stakeholders to promote regulatory cooperation, including vaccine development and access.